rarkhipov/retentioneering-framework/docs/source/getting_started/analysis.rst

 Visualizing graph for area
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-From previous plot you can be interested what trajectories has high and conversion rates.
+From the previous plot, you can be interested in what trajectories has high conversion rates.

-You can select the area on that plot and visualize it as a trajectories graph.
+You can select the area on that plot and visualize it as a graph.

 .. code:: python